The Geologically Improbable Railroad

 The "grass" is a colored sand that I found at Cost Plus Imports.
 There is a little yellow mixed in with the green.
 There are more details of the construction at my JigStones Tips page.

-080822_girr_snow_shed_before_5548.jpgThere is one spot on the GIRR branch line to the garage where a serious contamination problem has existed for since the construction of the railroad.
+080822_girr_snow_shed_before_5548.jpgThere is one spot on the GIRR branch line to the garage where a serious contamination problem has existed since the construction of the railroad.
 The area, and the track that goes through it, gets covered in pigeon poop.
 This is not only an unsightly mess, but the stuff causes derailments and power pickup problems.
 I find that city regulations prevent me from shooting or poisoning the pigeons so I have to live with them or risk a fine.

 080823_girr_snow_shed_guano_source_5551.jpgThe source of the problem is an alarm box near the peak of my roof.
 I should go up there and put some wire up or something to keep the pigeons off of it, but I'm not climbing that far up a ladder to get to it.
 There have been pigeons nesting there almost continuously for over 20 years.